-The charitable Zero Ceiling Society of Canada was founded in 1997 in Whistler, British Columbia by Chris Winter, who was then in his 20s and making his living as an athlete, instructor and guide in the ski and mountain bike industries.
-Winter had roots in Vancouver, and was troubled by the city’s homelessness – and in particular by what he saw of the city’s “street kids.”
+Zero Ceiling was founded in 1997 in Whistler, BC by Chris Winter, who was then in his 20s and making his living as an athlete, instructor and guide in the ski and mountain bike industries.
+Winter had roots in Vancouver, and was troubled by the city’s high rates of youth homelessness.
 Winter’s big idea: Mountain experiences have the capacity to expand horizons and fuel empowered lives.

-Winter launched Zero Ceiling by organizing free day visits to Whistler’s mountaintops for disadvantaged and at-risk youth living in Vancouver’s urban core.
-He gathered donations of lift passes, instructors and rental equipment, then partnered with Dusk to Dawn, a program for homeless and at-risk youth operated by Vancouver’s Directions Youth Services Centre.
-Zero Ceiling’s day visits initially ran bi-weekly, bringing vanloads of Dusk to Dawn’s inner city teens to Whistler for a day on the slopes.
+Winter launched Zero Ceiling by organizing free visits to Whistler for young people experiencing homelessness in Vancouver’s Downtown Eastside.
+He gathered donations of lift passes, instructors and rental equipment, and partnered with Dusk to Dawn, a program operated by Vancouver’s Directions Youth Services Centre.
 During that first winter, 75 young people from challenging circumstances in Vancouver spent a day in Whistler’s majestic outdoors, learning to snowboard – and, in the process, expanding their sense of life’s possibilities.

 SNOWBOARD INSTRUCTOR TRAINING PROGRAM

-In 2000, Zero Ceiling’s charitable work expanded into the larger realm of life skills development – thanks to a visionary idea from Bruce Irving, a onetime tough kid turned snowboard instructor.
-Irving, a pioneer in Canada’s snowboard industry and Whistler Blackcomb’s Snowboard School, suggested that Zero Ceiling develop a program to enable selected street youth to move to Whistler to become snowboard instructors themselves.
+In 2000, Zero Ceiling’s charitable work expanded – thanks to a visionary idea from Bruce Irving.
+Irving, a pioneer in Canada’s snowboard industry and Whistler Blackcomb’s Snowboard School, suggested that Zero Ceiling develop a program to help young people facing homelessness to move to Whistler to become snowboard instructors themselves.
 It proved to be an idea that would change lives.

-Zero Ceiling’s Snowboard Instructor Training Program ran for eight years, providing homeless and at-risk youth with learning, life skills and employment experience in Whistler’s majestic mountain environs.
+Zero Ceiling’s Snowboard Instructor Training Program ran for eight years, young people with life skills and employment experience in Whistler’s majestic mountains.
 Today, Whistler Blackcomb’s Snowboard School still staffs instructors who built upon their start in Zero Ceiling’s Instructor Training Program to transform their circumstances, craft careers and make the mountains their home.

-In 2008, Zero Ceiling’s Snowboard Instructor Training Program was overhauled, and new components were added to strengthen the focus on life skills, learning and personal growth along with stable housing and engaged off-work programming, better supporting the youth and their profound transitions.
-Renamed Work 2 Live, this life-changing program now includes housing, support for day-to-day basics, one-on-one mentorship, counselling, life coaching (including articulation of goals and practical tools for how to reach goals), structured fitness and recreation sessions, community service and more, all while participants work in various jobs for Whistler Blackcomb.
+In 2008, Zero Ceiling’s Snowboard Instructor Training Program was overhauled, and new components were added to strengthen the focus on life skills and personal growth along with stable housing.
+Renamed Work 2 Live, this life-changing program now includes housing, employment, life skills education, mental health support, help with setting personal goals, and weekly outdoor recreation activities all while participants work in various jobs for Whistler Blackcomb.